Community Creative Leadership Training

-The Community Creative Leader Training project is training potential leaders from the community in facilitation skills via a creative and participatory policy-making approach called Legislative Theatre.
-This community-led process is the result of a collaborative effort with the Community Leaders, world-leading facilitator Katy Rubin and their wider communities, and Union Chapel.
+Launching in 2020, The Community Creative Leader Training project provided paid training and mentorship to potential leaders from the community in facilitation skills via a creative and participatory policy-making approach called Legislative Theatre.
+This community-led process wasis the result of a collaborative effort with the Community Leaders, facilitator Katy Rubin and their wider communities, and Union Chapel.

 - Bring together people from across Islington - communities, the public, local charities and grassroots organisations, policy-makers from councils, businesses – to hear directly about the issues being faced, explore together solutions to those issues – and, then, eventually implement those co-created solutions to better support our communities